Partnerships for Opportunity and Workforce and Economic Revitalization (POWER) - American Cities Climate Challenge

 Decarbonization Considerations

-POWER grants help communities deploy projects to support new supply chains, clean energy manufacturing, and workforce training.
-Workforce development programs are not one-size-fits-all, and POWER offers communities in the Appalachian region the opportunity to create regionally and locally tailored training.
-Consider using planning funding to build partnerships that can accelerate the development of trained contractors for deep efficiency and electrification retrofits for commercial and residential buildings.
-Recent POWER grant awardees have included projects for sustainable jobs, solar energy training and deployment, bike trail networks, HVAC and electrical engineering skills training, and other energy, economic diversification, and workforce development-related initiatives.
+POWER grants help communities develop new supply chains, clean energy manufacturing, and workforce training.
+Consider using planning funding to build partnerships to train contractors for deep efficiency and electrification retrofits for commercial and residential buildings.
+Recent awardees have included projects for sustainable jobs, solar energy training and deployment, bike trail networks, HVAC and electrical engineering skills training, and other energy, economic diversification, and workforce development-related initiatives.

 Equity Considerations